Fun 'n Games

-Fun 'n Games (Sometimes spelled Fun 'N' Games) is a compilation video game developed by Leland Interactive Media and released for the Super NES and Mega Drive/Genesis platforms in 1993 and 1994.
-A game with the same name was released in 1995 for the 3DO Interactive Multiplayer, but it differs slightly in gameplay and was developed by Williams Entertainment Inc. The North American Super NES version of the game is considered to be one of the more rare games released for the console.
+Fun 'n Games (Sometimes spelled Fun 'N' Games) is a compilation video game developed by Leland Interactive Media and released for the Mega Drive/Genesis and Super NES platforms in 1993 and 1994 respectively.
+In 1995, an updated, redeveloped version of the game was released on the 3DO Interactive Multiplayer and MS-DOS by Williams Entertainment Inc. The North American Super NES version of the game is considered to be one of the more rare games released for the console.

 Gameplay

 Fun 'n Games is a compilation of puzzles, arcade games, a music composer and a paint program in one video game.
 The game is arranged into four different types of activities, or categories: Paint, Games, Music and Style.
 There is virtually no difference in gameplay between the Super NES and Mega Drive/Genesis versions.
 However, the North American Genesis version has an extra game in the Games section that's not in the European Mega Drive version.

 Parts of the game is controlled in a computer mouse-like fashion.
 The Super NES version is compatible with the Super NES Mouse in addition to the standard controller.
 Similarly, the Mega Drive/Genesis version is compatible with the Mega Mouse.